 The potential of using blockchain technology in the healthcare industry has enormous potential.
 But here again, keeping the system and the data secured is a challenge that will need to be resolved for physicians and patients to accept these significant changes in the ways information is handled.

 Artificial Intelligence powers medical Chatbots.
 Most of them are getting wiser by the minute.
 Even though they certainly can not replace a doctor, they have the potential to act as diligent first-line triage assistants.
 To improve the patient experience, they are always available and can provide valuable information before a face-to-face or telemedicine consultation.

 During the COVID-19 outbreak, chatbots were even used to analyze the symptoms and advise callers to undergo a test or not.
-Twelve of these health care chatbots were analyzed in a study published by Munsch et al. The results showed that all chatbots were not created equal but that some of them, such as Symptoma, provided excellent sensitivity, sensibility, and accuracy in detecting a potential SARS-Cov2 infection.
+Twelve of these healthcare chatbots were analyzed in a study published by Munsch et al. The results showed that all chatbots were not created equal but that some of them, such as Symptoma, provided excellent sensitivity and sensibility accuracy in detecting a potential SARS-Cov2 infection.

 Healthcare organizations have many reasons to use medical chatbots, not only to improve care delivery but also to make savings.
-Juniper Research estimated that the “Annual cost savings derived from the adoption of virtual assistants in healthcare will reach $3.6 billion globally by 2022, up from an estimated $2.8 million in 2017.”
+Juniper Research estimated that the “Annual cost savings derived from the adoption of virtual assistants in healthcare would reach $3.6 billion globally by 2022, up from an estimated $2.8 million in 2017.”

 To wrap up